 To enable the donor wall, go to the “Social Media” tab of the Donorbox form editor.
 Now, click the toggle button marked “Display donor comment wall” to the ON position.
-After that is done, your donation form will give your donors the options to showcase their donation on the public wall.
+After that is done, your donation form will give your donors the option to showcase their donations on the public wall.

 If a donor selects this option, Donorbox will display her donation info and comment on the donor wall.
 The wall will be shown below the form on your hosted donorbox.org/campaign page.

 Your organization might want to showcase the donor wall for various parts of your website.
 That’s why we made the donor wall embeddable.
 Just like your Donorbox form, you can grab the embed code for the donor wall so you can add it anywhere on your website.